bdunn313/ChinStrap/README.md

-Chinstrap
+ChinStrap
 =========
-Chinstrap is some basic boilerplate code, generated originally by [Yeoman](http://yeoman.io), and massaged by yours truly, taking a nod from [Bootswatch](https://github.com/thomaspark/bootswatch/) to use Bootstrap LESS instead of SCSS and the themeing conventions of bootswatch.
+ChinStrap is some basic boilerplate code, generated originally by [Yeoman](http://yeoman.io), and massaged by yours truly, taking a nod from [Bootswatch](https://github.com/thomaspark/bootswatch/) to use Bootstrap LESS instead of SCSS and the themeing conventions of bootswatch.

 Requirements
 ------------
-Chinstrap requires [Node.js](http://nodejs.org/), and npm to be installed.
-Chinstrap also requires [Grunt](http://gruntjs.com/) and [Bower](http://twitter.github.com/bower).
+ChinStrap requires [Node.js](http://nodejs.org/), and npm to be installed.
+ChinStrap also requires [Grunt](http://gruntjs.com/) and [Bower](http://twitter.github.com/bower).
 Yeoman is not required, however the project was generated with `v1.0beta`, so go [check them out](http://yeoman.io).

 Install Guide
 -------------